 You are encouraged to form study groups with your classmates; things not clear to you may become obvious when you try to explain them to others or when you hear other points of view.
 Sometimes just verbalizing your mathematical thoughts can deepen your understanding.
+The exercises you hand in should be your own write-up and not copied from someone else.

 Calculator Policy It is acceptable to use calculators on exams to do arithmetic computations, but the computations are to be exact.
 So an answer which has $\sqrt{2}$ in it is to be presented as such and not as 1.414.
 In general, I am not interested in you carrying out calculations.

 Attendance It is expected that each student will be present at all of the classes and discussions and will be an attentive class participant.

-It is rude and disruptive to both me and your fellow students to leave a class before the bell has sounded or the class is over for the day.
+It is rude and disruptive to both me and your fellow students to leave a class before the class is over for the day.